 Once squeezed into the gap the foam expands to about 3 times it's volume.
 Once it has fully expanded, you can cut off the surplus, sand down and decorate or even render or plaster over.
 It's incredibly versatile stuff, albeit a little messy.

 The best way to clean it off yourself and other surfaces is by using the proprietary expanding foam cleaners.
 These, as well as the foam, can be found in our tool store

 Filling Cracks in Wood

 There are many types of wood filler and most depend on the colour of the wood.
 They are available in all timber colours or simply just light and dark.
 The multi purpose wood filler below (In the top tools box) is applied easily with an applicator gun and can be sanded down and stained.

-Chemical Metal fills, seal, joins and replaces metal, wood, stone, concrete etc. It sets in minutes. and can be sanded, machined, drilled, tapped and polished.
-It is also resistant to water, salt water, oil, petrol, heat and cold and can be used to bond together different materials and seals leaks in Steel, Copper.
-Lead, Asbestos and Glass Fibre.
-This product can be bought from most DIY sheds.
+Chemical Metal and Power Putty fill, seal, joins and replaces metal, wood, stone, concrete etc. It sets in minutes and can be sanded, machined, drilled, tapped and polished.
+It is also resistant to water, salt water, oil, petrol, heat and cold and can be used to bond together different materials and seals leaks in Steel, Copper, Lead, Asbestos and Glass Fibre.
+This product can be bought from most DIY stores.

 There are specialist fillers available for metal of which one of our favourites is Unibond repair metal.
 This, as are most metal and stone repair kits, is an epoxy based filler so care must be taken that you are completely ready to make the repair when the filler is mixed.
 The filler will be hard in seconds, so don't waste it.

 For repairing stone, masonry and concrete we recommend another epoxy based kit called Everbuild Epoxy set 105.
 This is a very powerful repair mortar that withstands chemicals, abrasion, and impact.
 It can be used to repair stone, steel, brick, floor screed, and concrete.
 Don't leave home without it!